DarkC35/ha_linznetz/README.md

 ### Supported Versions

 The current code was adapted and tested with the following required versions.
-The integration might work on newer vesions, however internal breaking changes introduced by Home-Assistant could break the integration.
+The integration might work on newer versions, however internal breaking changes introduced by Home-Assistant could break the integration.
 Please update with caution and open an issue if anything breaks.
 As a workaround, you can bulk import all your missing reports manually as soon as a fix for this integration is available.

 Component | Min.
 Required Version
 -|-